vlandham/vlandham.github.com/_drafts/multivariate_maps.md

 Source: [Topographical Crime Maps](http://www.neatorama.com/2010/06/08/topographical-crime-maps/#!nT1i3)

-Created by [Doug McCune](http://dougmccune.com/blog/), not really multivariate, but I always really loved the style of these maps that retain the basemap visual but use hillshading to show geo-data in a very organic way.
-Seems like a technique that should have caught on more.
+This was created by [Doug McCune](http://dougmccune.com/blog/).
+It is not really multivariate, but I always really loved the style where he retains the basemap visual but uses hillshading to show geo-data in a very organic way.
+It seems like a technique that should have caught on more.

 **Data Mountains**